gohugoio/hugo/content/en/functions/now.md

 The above example uses the [`.Format` function](/functions/format), which page includes a full listing of date formatting using Golang's layout string.

 {{% note %}}
+Older Hugo themes may still be using the obsolete Page’s `.Now` (uppercase with leading dot), which causes build error that looks like the following:

+    ERROR ...
+Error while rendering "..." in "...": ...
+    executing "..." at <.Now.Format>:
+    can't evaluate field Now in type *hugolib.PageOutput

-Older Hugo themes may use the deprecated `.Now` (uppercase).
-Be sure to use the lowercase `.now` in your templating.
+Be sure to use `now` (lowercase with _**no**_ leading dot) in your templating.
 {{% /note %}}